 Unfortunately, it may be that the key was not originally intended for sale in Malaysia, intended for sale to educational institutions, or it could originally have been purchased illegally using a stolen credit card.
 There are many scenarios whereby keys could be original and yet obtained through illegal means.

-While that wold not likely get you into trouble, once the software vendor is notified of the issue with that key, it will likely disable that license.
+While that would not likely get you into trouble, once the software vendor is notified of the issue with that key, it will likely disable that license.
 This means that if you’re using it, you’re just out of luck and RM19 poorer.

 Don’t Support Criminals!

-If the software vendors feel that such programmes are costing them too much due to illegal activity, they might shut them down.
+If the software vendors feel that such programs are costing them too much due to illegal activity, they might shut them down.
 You know it and I know it, there’s no way that you’re getting a real retail version of Microsoft software for RM19 legitimately.

 As I’ve been saying, price is a very good indicator.
 Unfortunately, the platform you’re buying from may not be a good indicator.
 I’ve seen these dirt-cheap keys for sale on so many legitimate and reputable sites so far that it’s simply astounding.